 Pre–Trigeminal Neuralgia generally causes background aching with occasional lightning-like jolts of pain.
 A knowledgeable dentist can use a local anaesthetic to make a diagnosis; if pain relief from the injection lasts substantially longer than the effects of the local generally last, the patient may have pre-TN.

-The second connection: dental treatment can cause TN by damaging the trigeminal nerve.
+2. Dental treatment can cause TN by damaging the trigeminal nerve.

 Dr. Gremillion noted that in such cases the dymyelination of the nerve takes place in a peripheral area, rather than near the brain stem.
 There is evidence, he said, that when a peripheral nerve is injured, it develops new sodium channels and thus becomes more sensitive.
 In a phenomenon almost like sunburn, it begins to fire in response to non -painful stimulation.
 In other parts of the body, damaged peripheral nerves usually recover, perhaps by remyelinating; we don’t know why this doesn’t happen with trauma induced TN.